mdashikalikhan/microservices-app/README.md

-# Pilot project to dicover microservice architecture
+# Pilot project to discover microservice architecture

 **Run application with arguments**